molgenis/hadoop-pipeline/README.md

 Note: While this is enough to create an executable jar, for more advanced usage (such as requirements for the TestNG tests), please refer to its own [README](./hadoop-pipeline-application/README.md).

 ### Creating a tools.tar.gz
-On the [molgenis downloads page](https://molgenis26.target.rug.nl/downloads/hadoop/) a `.tar.gz` can be found containing several testing files and an already prepared tools archive for archive for Linux and Mac OS.
+On the [molgenis downloads page](https://molgenis26.target.rug.nl/downloads/hadoop/) a `.tar.gz` can be found containing several testing files and an already prepared tools archive for archive for Linux (tested on a Hadoop cluster running CentOS 6) and OS X (tested on v10.10.5).
 If these tool archives do not work or the download link does not, please use the steps below to create a new one.

 IMPORTANT: When creating binaries, be sure to compile them on the same operating system as the Hadoop cluster uses.
 Furthermore, these created binaries need to be static!